 - have a history of acne or eczema

 - have a condition that slows healing, such as diabetes

-- are on blood thinners or other medication
+- are on blood thinners or other medications

-Microneedling also isn’t recommended for those who are pregnant.
+Microneedling also isn’t recommended for women who are pregnant.

 Your scalp may be more sensitive to the sun after treatment.
 Wearing sunscreen every day is recommended.
 A hat can also help protect your scalp when outdoors.

-There are certainly some downsides to at-home dermaroller treatments:
+There are significant downsides to at-home dermaroller treatments though.
+These include:

-- You may not know the right size needles to use to get the most out of your treatment.
+- not knowing the right size needles to use

-- It’s hard to see certain parts of your own scalp, such as the back of your head.
+- not being able to see certain parts of your own scalp, such as the back of your head

-- You may not be able to target the desired areas as well as a professional.
+- not being able to target the desired areas as well as a professional

-These factors can make your treatment less effective compared with seeing a practitioner.
+These factors can make your treatment less effective compared to seeing a professional.

-A licensed microneedling practitioner will also know how to help you minimize side effects from treatment.
-It can be difficult to assess risks and treat any complications on your own — you could end up seeing a doctor anyway if you do develop any side effects.
+A licensed microneedling professional will also know how to help you minimize side effects from treatment.
+It can be difficult to assess risks and treat any complications on your own.
+You could end up seeing a healthcare provider anyway if you develop any side effects.

 Microneedling generally isn’t covered by medical insurance because it’s considered a cosmetic treatment.
 However, your insurance might cover some of the costs if you’re getting the procedure done for medical purposes.

-Microneedling procedures are performed by licensed medical professionals who specialize in skin care.
-These may include dermatologists, aestheticians, and cosmetic surgeons.
+Microneedling procedures are performed by licensed professionals who specialize in skin care.
+These may include dermatologists and cosmetic surgeons.

 Microneedling isn’t a surgical procedure, so there generally aren’t as many risks involved.
-However, you’ll still want to find an experienced and trained professional to reduce possible complications, such as scarring.
+However, it’s still recommended that you find an experienced and trained professional to reduce possible complications, such as scarring.